Stand-Up Forklift Training & Certification – Class II

 Training Kits

 The training kit is for those who want the freedom of doing the training themselves.
-It is an PowerPoint Presentation (PPT) that you can present yourself to a group of trainees.
+It is a PowerPoint Presentation (PPT) that you can present yourself to a group of trainees.

 Train the Trainer

-Train the Trainer courses are online and meant to certify a individual to use the training kit to train others.
+Train the Trainer courses are online and meant to certify an individual to use the training kit to train others.
 Training kit and materials are included with the Train the Trainer online course for no additional cost.

-What’s in the Stand-Up Forklift Training Course?
+What’s in the All-Terrain Crane Training Course?

 Our Stand-Up Forklift Safety Training course here at Hard Hat Construction Safety Training is regulation aligned, and our online version fulfills classroom training requirements.
 Each class contains sections on anatomical components, principles of stability, safe operations, common hazards to avoid, and more.